shatterednirvana/oration/templates/azure/py/README.md

   [python 2.x]: http://python.org/download/

+ 2. **You only need to do this once per computer:** In the notification area, right click on the Azure icon (blue Windows icon), click on Show Storage Emulator UI, and finally make sure the checkboxes for Blob and Queue storage are marked.

- 2. In a Windows Azure Command Prompt, run
+ 3. In a Windows Azure Command Prompt, run

         cd my\generated\app\directory
         .\run.cmd